 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 Warnings While Using This Medicine:

-- This medicine may cause more than one egg at a time to be released from the ovary, and there is a chance you may become pregnant with more than one baby (twins, triplets, etc).
+- This medicine may cause more than one egg at a time to be released from your ovary.
+If this happens, you may become pregnant with more than one baby.
 Talk with your doctor about this risk before you start using this medicine.